 HOW LONG WILL IT TAKE FOR ME TO GET MY DOMESTIC U.S. ORDER?

-We ship from Atlanta, Georgia, USA and estimate between 2 to 5 days for product delivery (after processing and shipment) depending on the shipping method (UPS, USPS).
+We ship from Atlanta, Georgia, USA, and estimate between 2 to 5 days for the product delivery (after processing and shipment), depending on the shipping method (UPS, USPS).
 Please anticipate 7-30 business days for product delivery for International orders (after processing and shipment).
-Some countries customs offices may be slower than others to process incoming shipments.
-These estimates may be affected due to unforeseen inventory shortages and/or UPS / Postal Service delays.
+Some countries' customs offices may be slower than others in processing incoming shipments.
+These estimates may be affected due to unforeseen inventory shortages and UPS / Postal Service delays.

-Please Note: UPS does not count non-business days, (Saturday and Sunday) in their transit time unless the premium added service of Saturday delivery is added to the shipment and that has an additional fee.
+Please Note: UPS only counts non-business days (Saturday and Sunday) in their transit time if the premium added service of Saturday delivery is added to the shipment, and that has an additional fee.

 DO YOU SHIP INTERNATIONALLY?

-Yes, we ship all over the world from the USA.
-Shipping options are offered upon checkout depending on your country.
-Global Priority Mail can take from 7-20+ days to reach its destination depending on local customs officials.
+Yes, we ship worldwide from the USA.
+Shipping options are offered upon checkout, depending on your country.
+Global Priority Mail can take from 7-20+ days to reach its destination, depending on local customs officials.
 Customs is usually the main hold-up for shipping overseas.
-You will be responsible for any VAT, duty, or customs charges imposed by customs officials.
+You will be responsible for any VAT, duty, or customs charges customs officials impose.

 If you would like your package to be received much faster, please select UPS Worldwide expedited or Express when you check out from our store.